lorents17/iCatalyst/README.md

 ### Future plans
-- SVG
+- add support for optimizing SVG;
-- Lossy PNG and JPEG
+- add support to optimize PNG and JPEG lossy.